 A well stocked first aid kit should be an essential item in any travellers backpack, you never know when you might need it, but it really isn’t necessary to go overboard.
 Just the simple basics will do.

 Saying that, there are some essential things you should carry with you, and I will list them here.

-You can buy pre packed first aid kits and pouches and these are absolutely fine, however you can use any durable pouch or container at all and tailor your own kit inside it.
+You can buy pre packed first aid kits and the pouches or bags these come in are absolutely fine, however you can use any durable pouch or container at all and tailor your own kit inside it.
 It really doesn’t have to be anything fancy, a small sealable tupperware box for example is ideal.
 As long as it is fairly durable and small enough not to take up too much space and weight and large enough to carry what you need it to, then it will do the job.

-Obviously this list can be tailored or added to dependent on your trip needs, (a tropical jungle trek will require different planning from a weekend in Rome for example) and should also include any specifically prescribed medication for individual long term conditions or anti malarial prophylaxis that you will need to carry, but really the contents of your first aid kit are the absolute basics that most people will need and be able to use without any medical training.
+Obviously this list can be tailored or added to dependent on your trip needs, (an extended tropical jungle trek away from civilisation will require different planning from a weekend in Rome for example) and should also include any specifically prescribed medication for individual long term conditions or anti malarial prophylaxis that you will need to carry, but really the contents of your first aid kit are the absolute basics that most people will need and be able to use without any medical training.

-Plasters.
-It goes without saying that the most common injuries are cuts and scrapes, so common plasters of various sizes are always useful.
+It goes without saying that the most common injuries are simple cuts and scrapes, so common plasters of various sizes are always useful.
 It’s also a good idea to put a few blister plasters into your pack too if you plan on doing any trekking.
-I also carry a few small wound dressings such as Mepilex borders for larger wounds out of habit, but these are unnecessary for the vast majority of people.
+I personally also carry a few small wound dressings such as Mepilex borders or steristrips for larger wounds out of habit, but these are unnecessary for the vast majority of people.
 Basic plasters should cover most basic cuts, if they don’t then it is best to seek medical attention.

-Basic crepe bandages.
 Useful for applying a small field dressing or gauze to a wound until you can get it seen to.
 You really don’t need to carry too many of these, one or two will do.
 If you are at the point where you need this level of dressing then you should probably be seeking medical advice anyway.

-Tweezers.
-Tweezers are another item that often come standard in most first aid kits and can be useful for pulling out splinters, pulling skin back in place, debriding wounds (getting out little bits of stone or dirt when cleaning a wound, or any number of other practical uses.
+Tweezers are another item that often come standard in most first aid kits and can be useful for pulling out splinters, pulling skin back in place, debriding wounds (getting out little bits of stone or dirt when cleaning a wound), or any number of other practical uses.

-Loperamide tablets.
 Also known under a variety of brand names such as Imodium, this is useful for stopping diarrhoea for short periods when you need to catch a bus or train.
 Remember, these are for those emergency moments only when you are actually in transit, they shouldn’t be used when you can rest up for a couple of days and are not in any way a cure all.
 They are stoppers, not curers.
-Normally the best thing to do is to let everything pass through your system normally and drink plenty of water to replace lost fluids.
+Normally the best thing to do is to rest, let everything pass through your system normally and drink plenty of water to replace lost fluids.

 And that’s it!